 Along with helping international students, STEM classifications are attractive to future employers across the board.
 STEM graduates can also expect to receive higher salaries compared to traditional MBA graduates!

 Need help with your applications?
-Each year, Personal MBA Coach helps clients advance their careers by pursuing a variety of specialized MBA programs.
+Each year, Personal MBA Coach helps clients advance their careers by pursuing a variety of specialized MBA programs, including STEM MBA programs.

 About Personal MBA Coach:

 Founded by a Wharton MBA and MIT Sloan graduate who sits on the Association of International Graduate Admissions Consultants Board of Directors, Personal MBA Coach has been guiding clients for 14 years and is consistently ranked #1 or #2 by leading sources including Poets&Quants.

 We help clients with all aspects of the MBA application process including early planning, GMAT/GRE/EA tutoring, application strategy, school selection, essay editing and mock interviews.
 Our team includes former M7 admissions directors and former M7 admissions interviewers.